Sorting network: Insertion and Bubble networks

 We can easily construct a network of any size recursively using the principles of insertion and selection.
-Assuming we have a sorting network of size n, we can construct a network of size n + 1 by "inserting" an additional number into the already sorted subnet (using the principle behind insertion sort).
-We can also accomplish the same thing by first "selecting" the lowest value from the inputs and then sort the remaining values recursively (using the principle behind bubble sort).
+Assuming we have a sorting network of size n, we can construct a network of size n + 1 by "inserting" an additional number into the already sorted subnet (using the principle underlying insertion sort).
+We can also accomplish the same thing by first "selecting" the lowest value from the inputs and then sort the remaining values recursively (using the principle underlying bubble sort).

 The structure of these two sorting networks are very similar.
 A construction of the two different variants, which collapses together comparators that can be performed simultaneously shows that, in fact, they are identical.

 The insertion network (or equivalently, bubble network) has a depth of 2n - 3, where n is the number of values.
 This is better than the O(n log n) time needed by random-access machines, but it turns out that there are much more efficient sorting networks with a depth of just O(log^{2} n), as described below.